Homemade Chocolate Pudding

 Why Make Your Own

-- No additives or preservatives: You know exactly what you are putting into your pudding so you don’t have to question what ingredients are on the back of the box.
+- No additives or preservatives: You know exactly what you put into your pudding, so you don't have to question what ingredients are on the back of the box.

 - Same cook time: It takes about 10 minutes from start to finish, which isn't much more than it would take to make the boxed stuff.